 Another grad, this one from the digital marketing program, felt like he learned a lot from his mentor.
 He suggested that students should enroll “if you already have some kind of idea to implement digital marketing,” like marketing for a startup.
 Reviews on SwitchUp similarly praised the mentorship.

 However, we wanted to note that all of the reviews occur over a 4-week period in 2017.
 So, they might not account for any recent changes in InternStreet’s quality, curriculum, and course offerings.

 If you decide not to enroll in InternStreet, you might consider one of the alternatives listed below:

-- With offerings in design, coding, and more, Noble Desktop, BrainStation, and Flatiron School have online and in-person options.
+- With offerings in design, coding, and more, Noble Desktop, BrainStation, V School, CareerFoundry, allWomen Academy, GW Bootcamps, and Flatiron School have online and in-person options.

-- Another online option is Lamba School, which offers 9-month bootcamps in user design, software engineering, and more.
+- Another online option is Lambda School, which offers 9-month bootcamps in user design, software engineering, and more.

 - Similarly, Skillcrush is an online bootcamp with self-paced options in UX design, web development, and digital marketing.

 - If you are looking for a free online digital marketing resource, check out the short courses offered by SEMrush Academy, QuickSprout, Facebook Blueprint, Copyblogger, or HubSpot Academy.

 - Similarly, Bootcamp Digital, Pepperdine Graziadio Bootcamps, Highway Education, DeltaV Code School, SDSU Bootcamp, Digital Creative Institute, NJIT Digital Skills Bootcamp, and Somerville Academy offer tracks in digital marketing.